Integrations

 Confirm the connection

-Everia shows a confirmation when the scan succeeds and the bot session is established.
+Everia shows a success message when the scan is complete and the bot session is established.

 4